KiranACD/pythontutorials/ContextManagers/README.md

 print(f.readlines())
 f.close()
 ```
 When `print(f.readlines())` runs, it has a context in which it runs, which is the global scope.
-If the piece of code is in a functions, then the context in which is runs is the local scope.
+If the piece of code is in a function, then the context in which is runs is the local scope.

 ## Managing the context